 Re-Imagining Yampa program seeks community input on popular downtown street

-STEAMBOAT SPRINGS — Lisa Popovich, executive director of Main Street Steamboat, has lots of questions about Yampa Street, and she is hoping that her organization’s efforts to collect information through a new Re-Imagine Yampa Street program will result in some clear answers.
+STEAMBOAT SPRINGS — Lisa Popovich, executive director of Main Street Steamboat Springs, has lots of questions about Yampa Street, and she is hoping that her organization’s efforts to collect information through a new Re-Imagine Yampa Street program will result in some clear answers.

 “It’s a continuation of the downtown plan.
 Main Street Steamboat has contracted with a private firm with our graduate funds that we received through DOLA (Colorado Department of Local Affairs) to understand how we want to use Yampa Street,” Popovich said.
 “Now that the construction is complete, and it’s beautiful, we want to figure out what’s the next step.”

-The city of Steamboat Springs invested nearly $7 million dollars into improvements along Yampa Street, which were completed in the summer of 2018.
+The city of Steamboat Springs invested nearly $7 million into improvements along Yampa Street, which were completed in summer 2018.
 Those improvements included the purchase of the Workman parcel, park and floodplain improvements, underground utility lines, replacement of water and sewer lines and new curbs and sidewalks.

-Popovich said the idea behind Re-imagine Yampa Street is to gather feedback about Yampa Street from users and pinpoints things that can be done to make the experience along the popular street even better.
+Popovich said the idea behind Re-imagine Yampa Street is to gather feedback about Yampa Street from users and pinpoint things that can be done to make the experience along the popular street even better.
 The information collected can be used to decide what kind of events residents would like to see on Yampa.
-She is also hoping to find out if, and when, people would like to see Yampa closed to traffic, and if changes are desired with regard to open containers along the street.
+She is also hoping to find out if, and when, people would like to see Yampa closed to traffic and if changes are desired with regard to open containers along the street.

 That information will be gathered through August on three whiteboards that will be placed at different locations along Yampa Street and one at Bank of the West.

-“Over the course of the summer, we will ask lots of different questions, and we are looking for people that come by to write on the boards, or there are sticky notes that they can write on or there is a survey that a person can pick up and fill out and leave there,” Popovich said.
+“Over the course of the summer, we will ask lots of different questions, and we are looking for people that come by to write on the boards or there are sticky notes that they can write on or there is a survey that a person can pick up and fill out and leave there,” Popovich said.

 Main Street Steamboat will supplement the whiteboard information with a longer online survey and information acquired during a planned walking tour of Yampa Street at 5 p.m.
 Aug.
-5. That tour begins at the Fifth Street Bridge, and Popovich said it will participants a chance to share their thoughts with consultant Sheryl Trent.
+5. That tour begins at the Fifth Street Bridge, and Popovich said it will offer participants a chance to share their thoughts with consultant Sheryl Trent.

 “It’s a downtown walk down Yampa where you can talk with her,” Popovich said.
 “People can comment about what they love or tell her if they would really like to see something different.
 It’s a chance for people to tell her what they would like to see happen.”